Syracuse Bicycle Accident Lawyer

 Porter Law Group has recovered over $500 million for injured clients across New York.
 Our practice is built on four principles.

 No fee unless we win.
 All bicycle accident cases are handled on a contingency basis.
-You pay nothing out of pocket, and our fee is a percentage of the recovery, only if we win.
+You pay nothing out of pocket, and you owe no fee unless we win.

 Free, no-obligation consultations.
 Hospital and home visits are available when you cannot travel.
 Our team is available 24 hours a day, seven days a week.